 ShareASale: Large affiliate network that leans more toward fashion and home merchants (but still has some travel merchants worth checking out).

 Google AdSense: Show text and display ads from Google’s ad network.
 Doesn’t pay much until you have high traffic, so consider what the best use of your ad space is.

 Cooperatize: A “Marketplace for Travel Advertisers, Bloggers & Micro-Influencers.”
 Sign up for sponsorship opportunities.

-Here’s some great posts from travel bloggers laying out how they make money:
+Here’s some great posts and case studies from travel bloggers laying out how they make money:

 Expert Vagabond: Here’s How I Get Paid to Travel the World

 Girl Tweets World: 13 Ways I’ve Made Money From Travel Blogging